Setting up Tube Archivist with Docker#

 .
 You'll need to refer to it whenever starting this application.

-- Serves the interface on port
+The main container serves the interface on port 8000

 /cache